Koenvh1/raceroom-commander/README.md

 You can find your ID in the dedicated server web page, under current users next to your name.
 The users in this list have access to the commands above.
 If they are in the game, and they type one of the commands, then Raceroom Commander will pick that up.
+If you set a `minimum_rating` and/or `minimum_reputation`, then the server will kick players that attempt to join the server with an insufficient rating/reputation.
+Set this to -1 to disable.
+The IDs in the `whitelist_ids` list will never be kicked due to insufficient rating/reputation.